stephanie-maq/RSSReader/README{GithubGUIDE}.md

 1. Create Issue for the feature you want to work on
 2. Move Issue to the To-do column in project 'work', and assign yourself to it
 3. Go to Visual Studio, and create a new branch
-3. Write code, commit, and push branch
+3. Write code, stage changes, commit, and push branch
 4. Make Pull Request from branch to Master
 5. Write closes #issue-number in the Pull Request's description
 6. 1.
 Merge pull request to Master if there are no merge conflicts